leverdeterre/JMAnimatedImageView/README.md

 JMAnimatedImageView is a performant subclass of UIImageView:

-- Plays huge imageView animation using a minimum memory pressure,
+- Plays huge image animation using a minimum memory pressure,
-- Allows manual interaction with imageView to drive animation manualy,
+- Allows manual interactions with imageView to drive manualy animations,
 - Can use has a Carousel,
-- GIF support to load your animations.
+- GIF are supported to load your animations.

 ## Installation & Usage